About the Department

 - The Department’s strong focus on the philosophy of mind and related subjects, and its joint and cross-listed courses with Cognitive Science, afford an excellent opportunity for the interdisciplinary study of the mind.
 Some recent courses in the field:

 - Action and Agency: Causal and Teleological Interpretations

 - Consciousness and the Physical World

 - Wittgenstein on Thought and Imagination

 This shared focus comes with a variety of views on the same subjects, which is conducive to a fruitful dialogue.
-Have a taste of our different approaches to the philosophy of perception in this video.

 - The Department has strong presence in the history of philosophy, in ancient and early modern philosophy in particular.
 We study the history of philosophy in light of contemporary issues, and approach contemporary issues in a historic perspective.
 Some past courses that combine historical and contemporary approaches:

 - We believe that philosophy is an ideal subject for those who are interested in rigorous thinking and applications to the most fundamental questions in practically all aspects of life and thought.
 To get an insight into a faculty debate of a philosophical question you can watch Katalin Farkas and Tim Crane debating if intentionality is the mark of the mental.

 CEU is an English-language university with an exceptionally diverse international community, with students coming from over 100 countries, and faculty from some 40 countries, which makes for an unusually stimulating environment, both intellectually and socially.

 - CEU is a largely post-graduate institution with a small undergraduate student body.
 Students receive a great deal of personal attention, and classes have a low student/professor ratio.